Chapter 2: Color Theory

 Exit full screenEnter Full screen

 Generally a director with a 2D background will aim at our mental image (right image), when a supervisor with a live-action experience will go for the camera exposure (left and center images).
-The only solution I know is to make a choice.
-Which vision should we embrace ?
+The only solution I know is to reach an agreement and make a clear choice.

 020_colorTheory_830_dragon_exposure_camera_FHD